Fantasy baseball: Draft

 Before each season, fantasy baseball leagues hold a draft in which each team drafts MLB players.
 These players are kept on the roster of the team that drafted them unless they are traded for other players or are dropped, whereby they enter a pool of unowned players that any team may claim.
 The order of draft picks may be determined randomly or by the league standings from the previous year, in which the team with the worst record picks first, followed by the team with the second-worst record, etc. In some cases, owners retain the same draft position in each round.
 In contrast, in a traditional "serpentine" or "snake" draft, owners draft players in a "snake" method, in which the owner who picks first in the odd rounds picks last in the even rounds, the owner who picks second in the odd rounds picks second to last in the even rounds, etc. in the interest of fairness.

 In an auction draft, each owner has an imaginary budget which must be used to purchase players in an auction format.
-Owners take turns nominating players for open bid, and the owner who bids the highest on each player receives that player, reducing his or her remaining budget accordingly.
+Owners take turns nominating players for open bid, and the owner who bids the highest on each player receives that player, reducing their remaining budget accordingly.
 One proposed advantage of auction drafts is their ability to offer every owner equal access to every player, whereas in a traditional format, a certain owner's desired player may be selected by another team before the owner's next turn to pick.

 Drafts can be conducted in "live" or "auto" formats.
 Live drafts involve team owners selecting players in real time, while auto drafts are those in which selections are made automatically by computer based on pre-draft rankings set by each owner.
 Often, owners who are not present at the chosen time of the draft will "auto-draft" while the rest of the league makes their selections live.

-Whether live or auto, the vast majority of fantasy drafts take place online, but some leagues hold in-person drafts in which selections are made on computers or physical draft boards.
+Regardless of format, the vast majority of fantasy drafts take place online, but some leagues hold in-person drafts in which selections are made on computers or physical draft boards.

-Regardless of the format in which a draft is held, each team owner may employ a variety of strategies when making his or her selections.
+Regardless of the format in which a draft is held, each team owner may employ a variety of strategies when making their selections.
 In order to select the best possible players, owners must evaluate the talent and forecast the performance of each player for the upcoming season.
 A variety of resources may be used to this effect, from rankings released by fantasy baseball journalists and websites to algorithms created by professional daily fantasy competitors.